elmahio/documentation/docs/logging-to-elmah-io-from-orchard.md

-# Logging from Orchard CMS
+# Logging to elmah.io from Orchard CMS

 Orchard CMS is a free, open source community-focused content management system built on the ASP.NET MVC and ASP.NET Core platforms.
 This tutorial is written for the ASP.NET Core version of Orchard.
 If you want to log to elmah.io from the MVC version, you should follow our [tutorial for MVC](https://docs.elmah.io/logging-to-elmah-io-from-aspnet-mvc/).